danlark1/Kzip/README.md

 `mkdir build && cd build && cmake .. && make`

 Then write `./kzip --help` for help.
-And you can run tester that test my libary.
+And you can run tester that tests my libary.

 Good luck!